mohammedamarnah/mohammedamarnah.github.io/_posts/2021-08-30-graalvm-clojure.md

 ./hello-world-0.1.0-SNAPSHOT-standalone  0.00s user 0.01s system 29% cpu 0.034 total
 ```

-from 2.17 seconds to less than a millisecond of runtime speed, amazing!
+from 2.17 seconds to less than a millisecond of startup speed, amazing!

 Building a native image of your clojure projects isn't always this straightforward, though.
-Some clojure libraries use dynamic class loading to load some of its components, and for that you'll need to supply a [reflection](https://medium.com/swlh/reflection-a-hidden-jvm-superpower-54a5a70fef0d) configuration file to GraalVM in order for it to load the class on runtime.
+Some clojure libraries uses dynamic class loading to load some of its components, and for that you'll need to supply a [reflection](https://medium.com/swlh/reflection-a-hidden-jvm-superpower-54a5a70fef0d) configuration file to GraalVM in order for it to load the class on runtime.

 ## Native Carmine: Building a native image of clojure's redis client
 [Carmine](https://github.com/ptaoussanis/carmine) is a very powerful [Redis](https://redis.io/) client for Clojure.
-It's also one of the clojure libararies that uses dynamic class loading for some of its components (i.e: a class named `org.apache.commons.pool2.impl.EvictionPolicy`).
+It's also one of the clojure libraries that uses dynamic class loading for some of its components (i.e: a class named `org.apache.commons.pool2.impl.EvictionPolicy`).
 Let's say how to build a native image of a clojure project that uses Carmine.

-Let's start by generating a new clojure project:
+Let's start by generating a new project:

 `lein new carmine_graalvm`